JacquesDuflos/godot4-graph2d/README.md

 ## Fork

-This fork is made to add the option of choosing freely the min and max of the axis.
+This fork adds the option of choosing if the min and max of each axis are recalculated or if they stay such as the user specified.
-A boolean export value, named "rounded_number_of_steps_x", will be added to the graph object for each axis.
-If set to true, the behaviour will stay the same as the main add-on, except for it will print to the consol an explanation.
-If set to false, the min and max of the axix will be such as specified by the user.
-By default, this value will be set to true for the y axis, and to false for the x axis as it is commun to put the real-time as x axis.

-An example will be added where the x axis represent the las 5 seconds, and the y axis represent the value of a slider.
+- option recalculated : generally used when the graph axis will not be modified dynamically.
+It ensures that the grid spacing corresponds to the dimension of the graph.
+It prevents the space between the axis and the first grid line to be a fraction of the step of the grid.
+- option "as is" : usefull to pan through the graph.
+A classic use is to make the x axis scroll with the time and draw a graph in real time.

+Usage : tick or untick the "rounded_number_of_steps_x" or "rounded_number_of_steps_y" in the graph export variables.
+Then adjust the x and y min and max values.

 ## Features